KaylaDefi/Styled-To-Do-List/README.md

 This project is a React app that creates a customized to-do list.
 I have styled this app and plan to continue improving the style and updating the code as I move forward.

 You can create your own React App to-do list from this code.
 You would want to run npx create-reate-app my-app-name, and then make sure the code is in the correct files.
-There are further instructions about creating a React App below.

 # Getting Started with Create React App